Rich has been working at Brightspot since May 2010

 When I started at the company, it was way smaller.
 Everybody could fit in one conference room for all-hands meetings, there were fewer projects going on, and Brightspot was just being conceived.
 The company has matured in so many different ways in the time since then.
 Brightspot has grown into a full-fudged enterprise publishing system and the number of people at the company has more than tripled.
 The company also gotten much younger with a huge influx of new hires right out of college, which has breathed a young spirit into the company.
 We have clear processes on how we manage projects and Brightspot Express serves as the backbone of all of our work.
 In a nutshell, we have become a big-boy company!

 Can you tell me more about your role at Brightspot working as a developer on the platform team?

 I joined the platform team two or three years ago.
 Prior to that I worked on delivery projects for a handful of clients.
-On the platform team, I am the architect and manager of the Ready Made group.
-In my role, I guide the technical implementations of Ready Made features and lead a team of software engineers.
+On the platform team, I am the architect and manager of one of the small development teams working on platform features.

 What inspired you to become a software engineer?

 I just kind of fell into it.
 I initially went to college for music, but after one year switched my major to psychology.
 After graduation, I was in a band that fizzled out and the starving musician life wasn't working out too well, so I took a temp job at AOL in 1999.
 That role turned into an eleven-year career.
 I found myself getting more and more interested in technology and worked on teams that fostered my growth.
 I learned on the job and it got me where I am today.

 How do you think Brightspot best benefits our clients?